-Neither operation of the Proposed Project nor Alternative 4 will include typical sources of acutely and chronically hazardous TAC emissions such as industrial manufacturing processes or automotive repair facilities and therefore the Project is not expected to result in significant TAC emissions.
-Per SCAQMD guidance, a health risk assessment is not required to assess operational impacts for either the Project or Alternative 4, since neither include typical sources of TAC, and neither are the type that would emit substantial amount of diesel PM.
-Nor is the Proposed Project anticipated to generate a substantial number of truck trips, which can be a source of TAC emissions.
+Neither operation of the Proposed Project or Alternative 4 will include typical sources of acutely and chronically hazardous toxic air contaminants such as industrial manufacturing processes or automotive repair facilities.
+Impacts related to toxic air contaminants would be less than significant.
+With regards to TAC emissions, the Project is not expected to result in significant TAC emission because the Project does not include typical sources of acutely and chronically hazardous TACs, such as industrial manufacturing processes and automotive repair facilities.
+The Proposed Project is also not anticipated to generate a substantial number of truck trips.
 Based on the limited activity of TAC sources, any minimal TAC impacts from the Project would be less than significant.
 For the same reasons, Alternative 4 would not cause any significant impacts due to TAC emissions.
-This conclusion, and the Draft EIR's methodology supporting it, are consistent with applicable SCAQMD guidance and the agency's comment letter in response to the Notice of Preparation (attached as Appendix C to the Draft EIR).